corrscope/corrscope/docs/index.md

 - Try using Slope Strength, Edge Strength, or a combination of both.
 - Reduce both relative to Buffer Strength to track evolving waves better (but center new/existing waves less strongly).
 To restore centering, you can enable Post Triggering and experiment with the radius.

+### Managing DC Offsets

+For waves with high DC offsets, if you want to trigger based on the current vertical of the wave, set the global or track-specific "DC Removal Rate" (`mean_responsiveness`) to 0.5-1.
+If you want to trigger based on the actual zero level, set it to 0.

 ## Options

 All tabs are located in the left pane.